Kimberlé Crenshaw

 Kimberlé Williams Crenshaw (born May 5, 1959) is an American civil rights advocate and a scholar of critical race theory.
 She is a professor at the UCLA School of Law and Columbia Law School, where she specializes in race and gender issues.

-Crenshaw is known for introducing and developing intersectionality, also known as intersectional theory, the study of how overlapping or intersecting social identities, particularly minority identities, relate to systems and structures of oppression, domination, or discrimination.
+Crenshaw is known for introducing and developing the concept of intersectionality, also known as intersectional theory, the study of how overlapping or intersecting social identities, particularly minority identities, relate to systems and structures of oppression, domination, or discrimination.

 Her work further expands to include intersectional feminism, which is a sub-category related to intersectional theory.
 Intersectional feminism examines the overlapping systems of oppression and discrimination that women face due to their ethnicity, sexuality, and economic background.

 Early life and education

 Crenshaw was born in Canton, Ohio, on May 5, 1959, to parents Marian and Walter Clarence Crenshaw Jr. From a young age, Crenshaw's parents encouraged her to discuss "interesting things" that she "observed in the world that day".
-This early training would later become the basis of her career choices later in life.
+This early training would become the basis of her career choices later in life.

+Crenshaw experienced traumatic incidents during her youth, including the sudden death of her father at the age of 34, the shooting death of her older brother Mantel, and physical abuse at the hands of a fellow college student.

 Crenshaw attended Canton McKinley High School.
-In 1981, she received a bachelor's degree in government and Africana studies from Cornell University, where she was a member of the Quill and Dagger senior Honors' Society.
+In 1981, she received a bachelor's degree in government and Africana studies from Cornell University, where she was a member of the Quill and Dagger senior Honors Society.
 She received a JD from Harvard Law School in 1984.
 In 1985, she received an LLM from the University of Wisconsin Law School, where she was a William H. Hastie Fellow and law clerk to Wisconsin Supreme Court Judge Shirley Abrahamson.